pipecat-ai/pipecat-ai.github.io/docs/api-reference/transports/local-transport.md

 # LocalTransport

-You can use the `LocalTransport` to build Daily AI apps that directly access the mic, speaker, and camera devices on your computer.
+You can use the `LocalTransport` to build Pipecat apps that directly access the mic, speaker, and camera devices on your computer.
 You'll need to install the optional `pyaudio` dependency to use the `LocalTransport`:

 ```
-pip install dailyai[pyaudio]
+pip install pipecat[pyaudio]
 ```

 On MacOS, you'll also need to `brew install portaudio` for this to work.